Scalingo/documentation/_posts/platform/app/task-scheduling/2000-01-01-custom-clock-processes.md

 end
 ```

-For more information about using `clockwork`, please refer to the [rubydoc](https://www.rubydoc.info/gems/clockwork/2.0.4).
+For more information about using `clockwork`, please refer to the [official clockwork page](https://github.com/Rykian/clockwork).

 ### PHP